Sabon Gari, Nigeria

-Sabon Gari Local Government is a local government area in Kaduna State, Nigeria.
-It is one of the local government areas in the Zaria metropolis as well as being one of the districts of the Zazzau Emirate Council.
+Sabon Gari is a local government area in Kaduna State, Nigeria.
+It is one of the LGAs that make up the city of Zaria as well as being one of the districts of the Zazzau Emirate Council.
 The towns and villages are Dogarawa, Bomo, Basawa, Zabi, Samaru, Kwari, Barashi, Muchiya and Palladan.
-The Local Government council is chaired by Alhaji Mohammed Usman.
+The Local Government Council is chaired by Alhaji Mohammed Usman.

+History

+Sabon Gari local government Zaria, is one of the 774 local government area in Nigeria and also among the 23rd local government area of Kaduna state.
+It was created on the 27th of August 1991 under the rule of Ibrahim Badamasi Babangida.